Renewal CE Requirements

-- For dentists who are authorized to prescribe controlled substances on or after 09/01/2020, the two (2) CE hours must be completed by the first anniversary after beginning authorized to prescribe
+- For dentists who are authorized to prescribe controlled substances on or after 09/01/2020, the two (2) CE hours must be completed by the first anniversary of obtaining the DEA permit.

-Effective 01/01/2021, a licensed dentist whose practice includes direct patient care must complete at least four (4) CE hours regarding safe and effective pain management related to the prescription of opioids and other controlled substances.
-The courses taken to satisfy the safety and effective pain management requirement must include education regarding the following:
+Effective January 1, 2021, a licensed dentist whose practice includes direct patient care must complete at least four (4) CE hours for each biennial renewal, regarding safe and effective pain management related to the prescription of opioids and other controlled substances.
+The courses taken to satisfy the safe and effective pain management requirement must include education regarding the following:

 - Reasonable standards of care